 Oldest marine vertebrate

-Last updated: December 15, 2017 at 16:29 pm
+Last updated: February 1, 2020 at 17:01 pm

-Greenland shark (Somniosus microcephalus): According to a study published in 2016 (Nielsen et al.), the Greenland shark has a life expectancy of at least 272 years, and sexual maturity may not be reached before 156 ± 22 years.
+Greenland shark (Somniosus microcephalus) — According to a study published in 2016 (Nielsen et al.), the Greenland shark has a life expectancy of at least 272 years, and sexual maturity may not be reached before 156 ± 22 years.
 The oldest shark in the study was aged at 392 ± 120 years.
 A fully grown Greenland shark could thus potentially live over 500 years.

 Leatherback turtle (Dermochelys coriacea) — In September 1988, a leatherback was found washed ashore in Gwynedd (UK).
 It was estimated to be 100 years old.